postdestiny/cookbook-openshift3/README.md

 ## Cloud Providers Integration

 Cloud providers integration requires passing some sensetive credentials to OpenShift.
-This cookbook uses encrypted data bags as a safest way to achieve this.
+This cookbook uses encrypted data bags as the safest way to achieve this.
 Thus you should have:

 - running Chef Server
-- encrypted data bags with cloud providers credentials
+- encrypted data bags with cloud providers' credentials

 *Currently only AWS integration is supported.*